User Manual – Durst

 In this article, you will learn

-• where to find the function for adding a new Production Configuration and
+• where to find the function to add a new Production Configuration, and

 • how to proceed when creating a Production Configuration.